nodejs/node/doc/contributing/distribution.md

 ## Executables

-The Node.js distribution includes a number of executables, such as `node`.
-The distribution will only include executables whose names refer to software that is vendored within the Node.js distribution.
+The Node.js distribution includes a number of executables, such as `node`, that are intended to be run directly by users.
+The distribution will only include such executables whose names refer to software that is vendored within the Node.js distribution.